 These are the two main determiners of final invoice factoring costs.
 There may also be extra factoring costs incurred, but these are the primary ones.

-The discount rate is also referred to as a factor rate.
+The invoice factoring rate is also referred to as a factor rate.
 This is much like the concept of borrowing from a bank that you are likely familiar with.
 It is the cost the invoice factoring company charge you, usually on a weekly or monthly basis, for releasing the cash to you.